BUEC500C1/quality-rzaveri8/README.md

 Deadline for completion of this project is January 29th, 2019.
 You are expected to show all aspects of your work.
 This includes results of build process.
 You are expected to use Github actively during this exercise.

+## Dependencies

+Python 2.7
+Pytest 4.6.9

+## Running the project

+1. Install the dependencies.
+Navigate to the project repo and type the command 'python arab2roman.py'.
+2. To test type the command pytest arab2roman.py.